Mental Health Services and Policy

 The faculty in the Mental Health Services and Policy Area remain committed to the vision of recovery espoused by the New Freedom Commission as a real possibility and focus their research and practice efforts on finding ways to make this possibility a reality.
 Faculty members implement their research findings on mental health and behavioral health services and supports in their communities, educational institutions, and employment, both nationally and internationally.
 Moving beyond specialty mental health or substance abuse sectors, faculty are working to create, study, and disseminate interventions that reduce risk, increase assets and resiliency, provide effective treatment, and aid in long-term recovery.

 The faculty members affiliated with this Research Area have diverse research interests, including pre-school and educational programs, community mental health and substance abuse prevention and treatment services for children and adolescents, treatment seeking patterns for children, adolescents, adults, and elderly, public attitudes toward mental illnesses and substance abuse, treatment seeking, pharmaco-epidemiology of psychiatric drugs and psychosocial and behavioral interventions, and economic evaluation of prevention, treatment, and recovery programs, among other areas.
 The full-time faculty also actively collaborate with other faculty in the Department of Mental Health and in other departments in the Schools of Public Health, Medicine, Nursing, Education, Business, and Arts and Sciences, as well as other academic, local, state, and federal agencies and institutions involved in mental health prevention, treatment and recovery services.

 Faculty also participate in the development of community services for patients with serious mental and substance use disorders.
-There are varied training opportunities in the Program in Mental Health Services and Systems T32 and related activities.
+There are varied training opportunities through the NIMH-funded Mental Health Services and Systems T32 and related activities.
 That program, and many of the collaborations, is joint between the Department of Mental Health and the Department of Health Policy and Management.
 More information can also be found through the Center for Mental Health and Addiction Policy Research, Each faculty member is involved in several projects in which students can gain research experience, both in and outside of the Department of Mental Health.
 Numerous opportunities are also available for collaboration on scholarly publications in the areas of mental health services.